codr7/alisp/README.md

 [1 3 2]
 ```
 ### scripts
-`alisp` will load and evaluate the contents of the file pointed to by it's first argument if any.
+`alisp` will load and evaluate the contents of its first argument if any.

 ./test.alisp
 ```